TianZonglin/transferExcelbyR/README.md

 #### test part of data

-If you have a huge number of excels and you just wanna test this code or catch the debug infomation of excels (can open or not) with the `errinfo with finally` in logs, you can modify the row number below.
-Then it just takes limited rowdata with every excels.
+If you have a huge number of Excels and you just wanna test this code or catch the debug information of Excels (can open or not) with the `errinfo with finally` in logs, you can modify the row number below.
+Then it just takes limited row data with every Excels.

 ```
 # near line 85